-Homemade pizza and watching a movie on Friday night has been our family tradition almost all of our second born’s life.
+Homemade pizza and watching a movie on Friday night has been our family tradition since 1995.
 It began when I was working at night, delivering newspapers.
 We had a bit of “extra” money and began ordering pizza on Friday night.
 When we realized just how much money we were wasting on that indulgence each week, I began to make our own.

 I have seen lots of homemade pizza recipes.
-However, most of them don’t give the crust that we crave.
+However, most of them don’t result in a crust we love.
 That’s usually because the pizza is baked in a pan.
-My pizzas are built on a pizza peel, then slid off onto a very hot baking stone.
-This gives a chewy, but well-done crust.

 Combine water, yeast, and 1 cup flour, allow to form a sponge

 Continue kneading until the dough is no longer sticky and forms a ball on the dough hook.

 Stretch dough over itself to form a smooth ball.

 Allow dough to rise (more risings and punch downs will result in a chewier crust).
 Recover with plastic wrap.